Location: Bangaram Island Resort, Lakshadweep

 • • • Overall • • •

-Stay was not luxurious but the beauty of this place is mesmerising enough to overlook the logistics and infrastructure.
-Lakshadweep islands are darn stunning, boast of having outstanding corals, miles of sun-drenched beaches adorned with coconut groves and looks like a live picture postcard.
+Stay was not luxurious but the beauty of this place is mesmerizing enough to overlook the logistics and infrastructure.
+Lakshadweep islands are darn stunning, boasts of having outstanding corals, miles of sun-drenched beaches adorned with coconut groves and looks like a live picture postcard.

 We loved our time lazing around on the island, chasing multi-hued fishes and snorkeling with sea turtles.
 It was surely an escape to this dreamy world of heavenly sun-kissed beaches and prized solitude.

-We would highly urge you put this little corner on your bucket list and contribute a little bit in the growing economy of the island.
+We would highly urge you put this little corner on your bucket list and contribute a little bit to the growing economy of the island.

 And last but not the least, where in the world would you see flying fishes so often ??

 Bathing water stinks on this island due to sulphur content. :(.
 Thinnakara is far better off.
 We would recommend staying at Thinnakara instead of Bangaram if you cannot withstand the smell.

 You have to rely on the resort for food.